The Miser’s 3 Things:

-(When The Millennial Miser saw Warren speak in-person in early 2011 about the CFPB, she had already come under fire from Republicans who believed that she would rule with an iron fist over Wall Street.
+(When I saw Warren speak in-person in early 2011 about the CFPB, she had already come under fire from lawmakers who believed that she would rule with an iron fist over Wall Street.
 Facing pressure, Obama later appointed Cordray as agency director instead of Warren.)

 So what’s the CFPB do, anyway?